Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 High-growth ecommerce brands know how vital it is to find and acquire top talent, especially for shopper-facing support teams.
 Not only do these individuals tackle customer queries on a daily basis, but they also act as valuable revenue drivers for businesses.

-Below, Gladly shares three training tips for flawless customer service.
-Is your support team ready to level up from being reactive to proactive, and become business value drivers?
+Below, Gladly shares three training tips that put teams on a pathway to providing flawless customer service.
+Is your support team ready to level up from being reactive to proactive, and shift from being a cost center to a revenue generator?
 Here’s where to start.

 Tip 1: Screen for the Best of the Best

 Training doesn’t necessarily start when new agents are onboarded.
 When searching for the next crop of champions for your ecommerce brand, it’s essential to screen candidates for the skills and potential that will make them an asset and potential future leaders in your company.